sts10/fgift/README.markdown

 For an investigation into how "random" the selections this programs makes, see ["Notes on Randomness" document](./notes-on-randomness.markdown).

-## How to create a release
+## For developers: How to create a release of FGift

 This project uses [cargo-dist](https://opensource.axo.dev/cargo-dist/) to create releases.

 Some of [my personal docs are here](https://sts10.github.io/docs/cargo-dist-tips.html); but basically, `cargo install cargo-dist`.
 When you're ready to cut a new release, test the current state of the project with `cargo dist build` and `cargo dist plan`.
 If that went well, create a new git tag that matches the current project version in `Cargo.toml` with `git tag vX.X.X`.
 Finally, run `git push --tags` to kick off the release process.
-GitHub will handle it from here -- check your GitHub Releases page in about 5 to 10 minutes.
+GitHub will handle it from here -- check [this repository's Releases page](https://github.com/sts10/fgift/releases) about 5 to 10 minutes after running `git push --tags` locally.